danofff/web_store/README.md

 Inside `/routes` you could see `index.js` which is responsible for building the `apiRouter`, which is attached in the express server.
 This was built all routes that React application uses to send/receive data via JSON.

-Lastly `/public` and `/src` are the two puzzle pieces for React front-end part of application. `/public` contains any static files necessary for your front-end.
-This can include images, a favicon, and most importantly the `index.html` that is the root of your React application.
+Lastly `/public` and `/src` are the two puzzle pieces for React front-end part of application. `/public` contains any static files necessary for front-end.
+This can include images, a favicon, and most importantly the `index.html` that is the root of your React application. `/src` contains React components, pages and application state.